terezakinnert/ga-2-shreddit/README.md

 - test
   (weird linters)

-- create new route
+- add new and create routes
-- create new form
+- add new form

 - add create route
 - watch out for url in the form!

+- add edit and update routes
+-